Yeshivas Itri: Name

 The name of the yeshiva is an acronym for Israel Torah Research Institute,.
 From its founding, the yeshiva was officially called Yeshivas Midrash HaTalmud Tiferes Avraham – Itri (Yeshiva for the Study of the Talmud, Glory of Abraham – Itri).
-After the death of its founder, Rabbi Mordechai Elefant, in 2009, the name was changed to Yeshivas Midrash HaTalmud Zehav Mordechai – Itri (Yeshiva for the Study of the Talmud, Gold of Mordechai – Itri).
+After the death of Rabbi Elefant, its founder, in 2009, the name was changed to Yeshivas Midrash HaTalmud Zehav Mordechai – Itri (Yeshiva for the Study of the Talmud, Gold of Mordechai – Itri).

 History

-Yeshivas Itri was founded in 1968 by Rabbi Mordechai Elefant, an American-born educator who was a close student of Rabbi Aharon Kotler, Rabbi Aryeh Leib Malin and Rabbi Yitzchok Zev Soloveitchik.
+Yeshivas Itri was founded in 1968 by Rabbi Mordechai Elefant, an American-born educator who was a close student of Rabbis Aharon Kotler, Aryeh Leib Malin and Yitzchok Zev Soloveitchik.
 He married the granddaughter of Yaakov Yosef Herman.
 The initial student body comprised 60 kollel students, but enrollment soon expanded with unmarried yeshiva students.
 The yeshiva met for several years in the Orient House hotel in East Jerusalem.
-Elefant successfully relocated it to the premises of an old British Mandate hospital in the southeast of the city, near the Arab village of Beit Safafa, in the 1970s.
+Rabbi Elefant moved it to the premises of an old British Mandate hospital in the southeast of the city, near the Arab village of Beit Safafa, in the 1970s.
 Students were housed in adjacent apartments.

 By 1971, enrollment was at 250 students, the majority from the United States.
 The yeshiva received funding from the American Jewish Joint Distribution Committee, government sources, and private donations.

 Over time, the institution grew to encompass a kollel, yeshiva gedola, yeshiva ketana, and Talmud Torah.
 Branches of the yeshiva were also opened in Hadera and in the United States.

 Fraud investigation

-In 1999 yeshiva administrator Rabbi Chaim Weiss and businessman David Appel were suspected of embezzling NIS 9 million from yeshiva coffers during Elefant's medical leave.
+In 1999 yeshiva administrator Rabbi Chaim Weiss and businessman David Appel were suspected of embezzling NIS 9 million from yeshiva coffers during Rabbi Elefant's medical leave.
 The police investigation carried on for years; by 2014, police theorized that the stolen money was meant to pay for the defense of Aryeh Deri, who was convicted on charges of fraud and bribery in 2000.